Joe Pesci Net Worth

 Pesci came out of retirement to film a cameo in 2006's "The Good Shepherd," which was directed by Robert De Niro.
 He then starred in "The Love Ranch" (2010) with Helen Mirren, appeared in a 2011 Snickers commercial, and voiced a mosquito in animated feature "A Warrior's Tail" (2015).
 In 2017, Joe was cast in "The Irishman," a crime drama directed by Martin Scorsese and starring De Niro and Al Pacino.
 Scorsese reportedly had to offer Pesci the role 50 times because Joe didn't want to play a gangster again.
 "The Irishman" was released in a limited number of movie theaters in November 2019 and began streaming on Netflix later that month, and Pesci's performance earned him rave reviews and several award nominations.
 Joe also released his third album, "Pesci… Still Singing" in November 2019.

-Personal Life: Joe's has been married 3 times and has a daughter, Tiffany, from his first marriage.
+Personal Life: Joe has been married three times He has a daughter, Tiffany, from his first marriage.
 The identities of his first and second wife are not public knowledge, but his third wife was actress Claudia Haro.
-The couple was married from 1988 to 1992, and in 2012, Haro was sentenced to 12 years in prison for the attempted murder of her second ex-husband, stuntman Garrett Warren.
+The couple was married from 1988 to 1992.
+Claudia had a small part in Joe's movie "Casino".
+In 2012, Haro was sentenced to 12 years in prison for the attempted murder of her second ex-husband, stuntman Garrett Warren.
 Pesci became engaged to model Angie Everhart in 2007, but they ended their 7-year relationship 9 months later.

 Joe sued Fiore Films for $3 million in 2011, saying that he had gained 30 pounds for a movie role they promised him (mobster Angelo Ruggiero in "Gotti").
 Instead of casting him in that role, the filmmakers offered him a smaller part that paid less than the $3 million salary he was promised.
 The case was dismissed after being settled out of court in 2013, and the movie was finally filmed in 2016 with Pruitt Taylor Vince playing Ruggiero.